-Mr. Speaker, to boost entrepreneurship in the region, the EAC Secretariat in collaboration with the East African Business Council held the second East African Business and Entrepreneurship Conference under the theme "Accelerating Industrialization, Innovation and Investment in the EAC".

-The objective of the Conference was to bring together decision makers from the Partner States and the private sector from within the region and abroad to discuss strategies for positioning the region as a investment destination. competitive Implementation of the recommendations from the Conference will enhance regional policy making to improve the business environment for full realization of the objectives of the EAC Common Market.
-The Conference is another platform for existing showcasing investment opportunities and marketing the region as a single investment destination.
+26.Mr.
+Speaker, to boost entrepreneurship in the region, the EAC Secretariat in collaboration with the East African Business Council held the second East African Business and Entrepreneurship Conference under the theme "Accelerating Industrialization, Innovation and Investment in the EAC".
+The objective of the Conference was to bring together decision makers from the Partner States and the private sector from within the region and abroad to discuss strategies for positioning the region as a competitive investment destination.
+Implementation of the recommendations from the Conference will enhance regional policy making to improve the business environment for full realization of the objectives of the EAC Common Market.
+The Conference is another platform for showcasing existing investment opportunities and marketing the region as a single investment destination.

-DIRECTORATE OF INFRASTRUCTURE
+3.1.4 DIRECTORATE OF INFRASTRUCTURE

-(a) EAC Joint Heads of State Retreat on Infrastructure and Health Financing and Development
+- (a) EAC Joint Heads of State Retreat on Infrastructure and Health Financing and Development - 27.
 Mr. Speaker, I am pleased to report that in February 2018, the Secretariat successfully organized the 4th Heads of State Retreat on Infrastructure Development and Financing which was jointly held with a Retreat on Health Financing.
-During the Retreat, the Heads of State considered and approved priority infrastructure projects in railways, ports, inland waterways, energy, civil aviation and a set of roads that decongest the ports requiring US\$ 78.8 billion dollars in investment.

-The Heads of State further considered and approved 17 flagship projects for championing at the Heads of State level requiring a total investment of USD62.2 billion dollars.
+During the Retreat the Heads of State considered and approved priority infrastructure projects in railways, ports, inland waterways, energy, civil aviation and a set of roads that decongest the ports requiring US\$ 78.8 billion dollars in investment.
+The Heads of State further considered and approved 17 flagship projects for championing at the Heads of State level requiring a total investment of USD 62.2 billion dollars.

-a) Roads Subsector
+(a) Roads Subsector

-Mr. Speaker, the construction of the following roads:
+28. Mr. Speaker, the construction of the following roads:

-Taveta - Mwatate road, part of the multinational Arusha - Holili/Taveta - Voi road was completed commissioned and in July, 2017.
-It now takes one and a half hours to cover the distance, from the previous four hours when it was a gravel road.
-On the Tanzanian side, the dualling of the Sakina - Tengeru section, 14 km long, is completed and construction of the 42-km long Arusha Bypass is in progress.
-Discussion between the Government of the United Republic of Tanzania and JICA is still ongoing for the funding of the Tengeru to Holili section of the project.

-Further, the detailed design Studies for the 400-km long Malindi - Lunga and Tanga Bagamoyo road between Kenya and Tanzania were completed and the AfDB has shown interest in financing the project by advising on the need to conduct review of the existing study since it needs to be updated.
-It is anticipated that the construction of sections of the road will commence by early 2019.
+- Taveta Mwatate road, part of the multinational Arusha Holili/Taveta Voi road was completed and commissioned in July, 2017.
+It now takes one and a half hours to cover the distance, from the previous four hours when it was a gravel road. - ii.
+On the Tanzanian side, the dualling of the Sakina Tengeru section, 14 km long, is completed and construction of the 42-km long Arusha Bypass is in progress.
+Discussion between the Government of the United Republic of Tanzania and JICA is still ongoing for the funding of the Tengeru to Holili section of the project. - iii.
+Further, the detailed design Studies for the 400-km long Malindi Lunga Lunga and Tanga Bagamoyo road between Kenya and Tanzania were completed and the AfDB has shown interest in financing the project by advising on the need to conduct review of the existing study since it needs to be updated.
+It is anticipated that construction of sections of the road will commence by early 2019.

-In addition, the feasibility studies and detailed designs of two key links for the Republics of Rwanda and Burundi to the Central Corridor commenced in April, 2016.
-These are:

-(i) The 250-km long Nyakanazi - Kasulu - Manyovu road in Tanzania linking to the 78-km long Rumonge - Bujumbura road in Burundi.

-- (ii) The 92-km long Lusahunga Rusumo road in Tanzania linking to the 70-km long Kayonza - Kigali road in Rwanda.
-The studies are expected to be completed by June, 2018. - (iii) The AfDB has shown interest in funding construction phase of the Nyakanazi - Kasulu - Manyovu and the Rumonge - Rutunga - Bujumbura multinational road.

-In November, 2017 the EAC Secretariat signed a grant Agreement with the AfDB under the NEPAD-IPPF facility to fund the studies for multinational Tanzania - Uganda road project, the 87km long Masaka - Mutukula in Uganda linking to the 163 km long Mutukula-Kyaka and Bugene-Kasulo-Kumunazi Road in Tanzania
+- 29. In addition, the feasibility studies and detailed designs of two key links for the Republics of Rwanda and Burundi to the Central Corridor commenced in April, 2016.
+These are: - i.
+The 250-km long Nyakanazi Kasulu Manyovu road in Tanzania linking to the 78-km long Rumonge - Bujumbura road in Burundi. - ii.
+The 92-km long Lusahunga Rusumo road in Tanzania linking to the 70-km long Kayonza Kigali road in Rwanda.
+The studies are expected to be completed by June, 2018. - iii.
+The AfDB has shown interest in funding construction phase of the Nyakanazi Kasulu Manyovu and the Rumonge Rutunga Bujumbura multinational road. - 30.
+In November, 2017 the EAC Secretariat signed a grant Agreement with the AfDB under the NEPAD-IPPF facility to fund the studies for multinational Tanzania Uganda road project, the 87km long Masaka Mutukula in Uganda linking to the 163 km long Mutukula-Kyaka and Bugene-Kasulo-Kumunazi Road in Tanzania